reasadmahmood/truenas-windows-ad-integration/README.md

 ---

 ## ⭐ Purpose
 This repo showcase can be deployed in the production environment.
-You can find full guide on Complete Guide_ TrueNAS Active Directory Integration.
+You can find full guide on **"Complete Guide_ TrueNAS Active Directory Integration"**.

 ![Status](https://img.shields.io/badge/Deployment-Tested-brightgreen)
 ![Platform](https://img.shields.io/badge/Platform-HyperV-blue)